 - 9 weekly meetings

 Please note: This course has started but may still have places available.
 Call us on: (029) 2087 0000 to find out about late availability.

-This course covers Greek art and archaeology from the Bronze Age to the end of the Classical period.
-It deals with sculpture, architecture, painted pottery and wall painting and places these artistic developments in their social, political and historical contexts.
+This course explores the art and culture of Greece from the Bronze Age to the end of the Classical period.
+It deals with sculpture, architecture, painted pottery and wall painting, and places these artistic developments in their social, political and historical context.
 In so doing it highlights the powerful connections between artistic endeavor and wider culture in the period.
 Sites covered include Knossos, Mycenae, Athens, Vergina, Olympia and Delphi.
 The course will focus on art and archaeology but it will also discuss topics such as gender and the household; burial and society; sanctuaries, landscape and the countryside.

 Who is this course for?